 Pull out your texts and refresh your knowledge of the topics where you still see gaps.
 Also consider our enriched exam review course.
 It offers 32 video lessons specifically aligned to the detailed content outline.

 When should I start?

-Lactation Education Resources Exam Prep courses offer packages designed to give you the tools you need to study, from flashcards on key terms, study worksheets, and photo flashcards.
+Lactation Education Resources Exam Prep courses offer packages designed to give you the tools you need to study, from QBank to flashcards on key terms, to study worksheets, and photo flashcards.
 Find the package that is right for you.